stonish/lb-stack-setup/README.md

     ```
 - There are no tests.
 None whatsoever.
 - Manual initial setup can be improved with e.g. cookiecutter.
-- Settings are scattered in `configuration.mk`, `config.json`, `setup.sh`.
+- Settings are scattered in `configuration.mk` and `default-config.json`.
 - `lb-docker-run` should be upstreamed and removed from this repo.
-- One MUST NOT `make` directly in the project directories.
 - Logging is not uniform, and worse not documented
 - When using docker outside CERN, the port forwarding for distcc is done in
   the container, which makes it execute quite frequently and adds overhead.
-- Iteratively trying to compile something is slow.
-Typically you fail over and
-  over on the same cpp and every time you have to start include server, send
-  headers, compile.
-We can at least have a way to force local compilation
-  with e.g. "make local".